Jcait/Project-knight-travails/README.md

 };
 ```

-Values can now be added to the Map but we need to determine what values can be added.
+Values can now be added to the map, but we need to determine what values can be added.
 The Knight has a total of eight moves from it's point that it can use.
-However a chessboard is 8x8 so if any of the values go above 8 or below 0 said moves would be illegal.
+However, a chessboard is 8x8, so if any of the values go above 8 or below 0, said moves would be illegal.

-(There is probably a more efficient way to determine the next moves eather than push each new move individually but since that's not the focus of the project this was done for speed.)
+(There is probably a more efficient way to determine the next moves together than push each new move individually, but since that's not the focus of the project, this was done for speed.)

 ```js
 const possibleMoves = (start) => {